haruhisa-enomoto/haruhisa-enomoto.github.io/_pages/fd-applet.md

 Enter your algebra in the left input area.
 Input Nakayama algebra from Kupisch series via "File" menu if needed.

-#### `examples` folder

-Inside the unzipped folder, there is an `examples` folder that contains several examples of algebras.
-To use these examples, go to the "File" menu, select "Open," and choose a file from within the `examples` folder.
-The quiver and associated relations will be loaded automatically.

 #### Quiver

 - Add vertices: click canvas.